 Pro: The harness is compact and rides great on the chest, with the quietest magnetic closures of all the harnesses we tested.

 Con: The magnets are so quiet because they don’t really work.
 The lid opened up while crawling or bending over.

 Outdoor Vision’s Ridgetop comes in three sizes.
 The medium we tested was praised for its compact size and tied for first place in shootability.
 During the hike our testers noted some neck rub with their packs on and the need for some adjustment throughout the day.
 The built-in rain cover was essential to this harness earning a perfect score during the weather test.
 Function is where this harness fell down.
-The forward-opening box-style top that folds over the optical lenses of the binocs and secures to the back of the harness with magnets did not keep our glasses in place.
-During the hike one tester bent over to adjust his back and almost lost his binocs in the mud.
-Again, the top came open during every iteration of the crawl with all four brands of binocs.
+The forward-opening box-style top that folds over the optical lenses of the binos and secures to the back of the harness with magnets did not keep our glasses in place.
+During the hike one tester bent over to adjust his back and almost lost his binos in the mud.
+Again, the top came open during every iteration of the crawl with all four brands of binos.
 The magnets were extremely quiet but not strong enough to hold our 10×42 and stay closed.
 In a limited-use case like sitting in a treestand or ground blind, it could be a very good choice.
 As one tester said, “It’s quiet, small, compact, and has an easy one-handed operation.”

 Meet the Test Team